MLeClair97/learning-journey/week-01-foundations/README.md

 ### Day 2: 06/30/2025
 **Topics Studied:**
-- Flowise Chatflow - My first chatbot!
+- Flowise Chatflow - Built My first chatbot!
+Then updated it to handle questions based on a FAQ txt file.
--
+- Workflow: [FAQ Document] → [Text Splitter] → [Vector Store] → [User Input] → [Retrieval QA Chain] ← [ChatOpenAI with System Prompt] → [Response] ← [Memory Buffer]
+- Ran some questions by the basic txt data.
+Then added a PDF file text splitter, replaced the txt connection with this and tested.
+Success!

 **Time Spent:**
 -

 **Key Insights:**
--
+- Switching between txt and pdf was very intuitive.
+I am interested to find out how to link multiple data sources to my next version chatbot.

 **Challenges:**
 - I was trying to update the personality of the chatbot but I coulsn't find the system message on the ChatOpen API node.
 Then I found that the system message is associated with the conversation chain node, which makes sense now.